Why I Wrote The Human Factor (And Why It Needed to Evolve)

 As my story changes with the retelling, it changes me.
 I become different because of how I see the story.

-A person’s connections include those who have come into their lives, but even those events we experience through fiction and fantasy can contribute to our conclusions about life.
-For example, this idea is presented in a quote by George R.R.
-Martin: “a reader lives a thousand lives before he dies,” and all those lives influence us.
+A person’s connections include those who have come into their lives, but even events we experience through fiction and fantasy can contribute to our conclusions about life.
+For example, George R.R.
+Martin presents this idea in a quote: " A reader lives a thousand lives before he dies,” and all those lives influence us.

 A poem by an unknown author suggests it focuses on the influence of those people in our lives.